Mowje/hpka/README.md

 * HPKA-Req: all the details about the action type, username, public key, as described by the protocol below.
 * HPKA-Signature: the signature of the HPKA-Req field content with the host/path of the request concatenated to it (as part of the signed content)

 We should note that this solution as it is now is not safe from MITM attacks when not used over HTTPS (or a Tor hidden service).
-The HPKA-Req contains a timestamp, and as of now the [node-hpka](https://github.com/Tashweesh/node-hpka) implementations rejects payload older than 120 seconds.
+The HPKA-Req contains a timestamp, and as of now the [node-hpka](https://github.com/Mowje/node-hpka) implementations rejects payload older than 120 seconds and more than 30 seconds ahead of time (ie, requests with a timestamp that is not yet past).
 Hence, in case the connection to the server is not encrypted and/or not authenticated, it is possible that an attacker steals an HPKA and uses it within these 2 minutes...
 This flaw MAY be dodged by doing some thorough logging server-side for requests younger than 2 minutes.

 If the headers mentioned above are not present in the HTTP request, then add a "HPKA-Available: 1" header when responding to the client.